cq615/Joint-Motion-Estimation-and-Segmentation/README.md

 PyTorch implementation is under construction.

 # Citation and Acknowledgement
-If you use the code for your work, or if you found the code useful, please cite the following works.
+If you use the code for your work, or if you found the code useful, please cite the following works:

 Qin, C., Bai, W., Schlemper, J., Petersen, S.E., Piechnik, S.K., Neubauer, S. and Rueckert, D. Joint learning of motion estimation and segmentation for cardiac MR image sequences.
 In International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI), 2018.

+C. Qin, W. Bai, J. Schlemper, S. Petersen, S. Piechnik, S. Neubauer and D. Rueckert.
+Joint Motion Estimation and Segmentation from Undersampled Cardiac MR Image.
+International Workshop on Machine Learning for Medical Image Reconstruction, 2018: 55-63.